lorlay22/Pipeline/README.md

 The ETL process is broken down into three main stages:

 1.  **Extract**: Raw data files (simulated as CSVs) are collected from a source directory.
 Each file represents one day of data from one machine.
 2.  **Transform**: The raw data is loaded into a Pandas DataFrame.
-It undergoes a cleaning process which includes:
+It undergoes a cleaning process which includes handling missing values, correcting data types, and mapping status codes to labels.
-    - Handling missing values (e.g., filling with median temperature).
-    - Correcting data types (e.g., converting timestamps).
-    - Mapping status codes to human-readable labels (e.g., 101 -> 'OPERATIONAL').
-    - Creating new, valuable features (e.g., calculating machine operating hours).
 3.  **Load**: The clean, transformed data is appended to a table in Google BigQuery, ready for analysis and dashboarding (e.g., in Looker Studio).

 ## How to Run This Project